durandaltheta/cpp_template_workshop/lesson_3_type_erasure.md

         tip = &typeid(typename std::decay<T>);
     }

-    // return `true` if a value is assigned and the value type matches `T`, else return `false` template <typename T>
+    // if a value is assigned and the value type matches `T` return `true`, else return `false` template <typename T>
     bool is() {
         return ptr != nullptr && *tip == typeid(typename std::decay<T>);
     }

-    // return a reference to the assigned value template <typename T>
+    // return a reference to the assigned value by casting and dereferencing the void* template <typename T>
     T& to() {
         return *(static_cast<T*>(ptr));